 The other occupant walked around the truck toward them and stopped beside her.
 "This is my brother, Rink Arden," Tomi explained.
 "Rink, this is Captain Sinclair."

-"Pleased to meet you, Mr. Arden," Merlin told him with an extended hand.
-The male cat took his hand and gave him a nod without smiling.
+"Pleased to meet you, Mr. Arden," Merlin told him with an extended hand, palm upward.
+The male cat covered his hand and gave him a nod without smiling.

 "Captain," he said with a raspy voice, "I want you to know that I do not approve of my sister quitting her job to join you out on your space deliveries.
 However, since I was unable to talk her out of it, I would ask that you please take care of her while she's employed with you."

 "I promise to do just that," Merlin assured him.
 "I don't take any member of my crew for granted.
-Each one is special with needs and specialties, and I intend to guard each and every one of them, your sister included."
+Each one is special with needs, talents and specialties, and I intend to guard each and every one of them, your sister included."

 Rink nodded and then turned to his sibling.
 "Please be very, very careful out there, Sis," he told her, putting a gentle hand on her shoulder.
 "I've read about pirate raids on freighters and how dangerous they can be when confronted."